Course Sampler

 Sociology coursework inspires new ways to see and connect with the world

 Built around an educational experience of group and class discussions, Sociology brings learning to life.
-The following course roundup is intended to provide a sense of the discipline’s range and depth of study.
+The following course roundup is intended to provide a sense of the program’s range and depth of study.

 Looking at both historical and modern societies, Introduction to Sociology considers the influence of social and cultural factors on human behavior.
 The class applies layers of culture, socialization, groups, deviance, sexuality, stratification, race, and gender, forging a new appreciation for social dynamics and social institutions.